2014–15 Missouri Comets season: Season summary

 The Comets entered the MASL as the final champion of the third incarnation of the MISL.
 They demonstrated the value of continuity by romping over the Dallas Sidekicks and PASL champion Chicago Mustangs to open the season.
-Indeed, the only close games the Comets played on their way to a 20-game undefeated season came against the Milwaukee Wave (who finished just 2 goals down at the Independence Events Center and took the Comets to a shootout at UW–Milwaukee Panther Arena) and the Monterrey Flash (who took them to overtime at Arena Monterrey).
+Indeed, the only close games the Comets played on their way to a 20-game undefeated season came against the Milwaukee Wave (who finished just two goals down at the Independence Events Center and took the Comets to a shootout at UW–Milwaukee Panther Arena) and the Monterrey Flash (who took them to overtime at Arena Monterrey).
 The Comets wound up first in the Central Division and defeated the Milwaukee Wave in the Central Division Final.
 They played a best-of-three series with the Baltimore Blast for the Eastern Conference Championship and lost on the road then at home, ending their playoff run.

 History

 Launched as an expansion team in the third Major Indoor Soccer League for the 2010–11 season, the Comets have the same ownership group as FC Kansas City of the National Women's Soccer League.
 Head coach Vlatko Andonovski is also manager of the women's club.
-The team is named after the Kansas City Comets, who played in the original Major Indoor Soccer League from 1981–1991.
+The team is named after the Kansas City Comets, who played in the original Major Indoor Soccer League from 1981 to 1991.

 In all four seasons as members of the MISL, the Comets reached the playoffs.
 They won the league championship on their fourth playoff appearance.
 This would be the final MISL championship.
-After the 2013-14 season, the team announced that it was leaving the MISL along with five other teams and join the teams of Professional Arena Soccer League, which was soon rebranded as the MASL.
+After the 2013–14 season, the team announced that it was leaving the MISL along with five other teams and join the teams of Professional Arena Soccer League, which was soon rebranded as the MASL.
 The other teams in the Central Division are former MISL clubs Milwaukee Wave and St. Louis Ambush, plus PASL clubs Chicago Mustangs, Tulsa Revolution, and Wichita B-52s.